History of free and open-source software: Linux (1991–present)

 The Linux kernel, started by Linus Torvalds, was released as freely modifiable source code in 1991.
 The license was not a free software license, but with version 0.12 in February 1992, Torvalds relicensed the project under the GNU General Public License.
 Much like Unix, Torvalds' kernel attracted attention from volunteer programmers.

 Until this point, the GNU project's lack of a kernel meant that no complete free software operating systems existed.
 The development of Torvalds' kernel closed that last gap.
 The combination of the almost-finished GNU operating system and the Linux kernel made the first complete free software operating system.

 Among Linux distributions, Debian GNU/Linux, begun by Ian Murdock in 1993, is noteworthy for being explicitly committed to the GNU and FSF principles of free software.
 The Debian developers' principles are expressed in the Debian Social Contract.
 Since its inception, the Debian project has been closely linked with the FSF, and in fact was sponsored by the FSF for a year in 1994–1995.
 In 1997, former Debian project leader Bruce Perens also helped found Software in the Public Interest, a non-profit funding and support organization for various free software projects.

 Since 1996, the Linux kernel has included proprietary licensed components, so that it was no longer entirely free software.
 Therefore, the Free Software Foundation Latin America released in 2008 a modified version of the Linux-kernel called Linux-libre, where all proprietary and non-free components were removed.

 Many businesses offer customized Linux-based products, or distributions, with commercial support.
 The naming remains controversial.
 Referring to the complete system as simply "Linux" is common usage.
 However, the Free Software Foundation, and many others, advocate the use of the term "GNU/Linux", saying that it is a more accurate name for the whole operating system.

 Linux adoption grew among businesses and governments in the 1990s and 2000s.
-In the English-speaking world at least, Ubuntu and its derivatives became a relatively popular group of Linux distributions.
+In the English-speaking world at least, Ubuntu and its derivatives became a relatively popular set of Linux distributions.